Three-generation family

 There is a range of potential benefits associated with choosing an FLP as a vehicle for estate planning.
 One of the biggest draws for many families is the option to give tax-free gifts to members.

-Placing assets in an FLP also reduces the taxable estate as an FLP is not subject to estate tax.
+Placing assets in an FLP also reduces the taxable estate, as an FLP is not subject to estate tax.
 Flexibility in directing assets, retaining control, and protecting future wealth are other advantages.

 Annual Gifting and Estate Tax